haggertypat/DirectoryBundle/Resources/doc/README.markdown

 #### Locations
 At the moment, using the Location features is only supported for one listing class/type.
 It wouldn't be impossible to implement, but it wasn't needed for our projet, and it was too complicated.
 When building your classes, service, class name, and relation field names should still use the word "listing" (ex: ListingLocation is the classname, listings is the relation field, etc).

+#### Assumptions
+To keep configuration options few, we've made a few assumptions:

+- listing_block, profile, and signup templates are required and follow the format of type->translationKey + "_profile"
+- the three signup services are required and follow the foramt of "ccetc.direction.x.x." + type->translationKey + "signup"

 ## Other Features